thientr18/theband.github.io/README.md

 # The-Band
-A mini project to practice HTML and CSS
+A mini project to practice HTML and CSS and Js